ChrstphrHll/npc_gen/students/Handyr Letryal.md

 ---
 ### Description
 - 1st year Dragonborn Artificer in Fiesn
-- frills, Pale Brown eyes, and red skin
+- long spines, Pale Brown eyes, and red skin
 - Is Well-rounded and Smooth, and has Order as their ideal

 ### Organizations